 - To be able to request a copy of the Incident Report.
 Requests for Incident Reports should be made to the Associate Director for Residence Life.
 Housing Services has sole discretion to release or withhold Incident Reports.

-The disciplinary procedures begin when an incident occurs which may be in violation of University and/or Housing Services policies.
-Housing Services Staff will address the inappropriate behavior and subsequently report the violation to the Resident Director or designee via the Incident Report.
+The disciplinary procedures begin when an incident occurs which may be in violation of University and/or Housing and Residence Life policies.
+Housing and Residence Life Staff will address the inappropriate behavior and subsequently report the violation to the Resident Director or designee via the Incident Report.
 This detailed report includes names and statements from witnesses, and police-report information, if applicable.
-Residents should check their Cal State LA email and can expect communication from Housing Services after an Incident Report has been completed by Housing Services Staff.
+Residents should check their Cal State LA email and can expect communication from Housing and Residence Life after an Incident Report has been completed by Housing Services Staff.

 Notice to Appear

 In the case of most policy violations, the Resident Director, or their designee, will handle the disciplinary procedures.
 The resident will receive a Notice to Appear for a disciplinary hearing via their Cal State LA email.
 The letter will include specific information as to the alleged policy violation, date of the incident and appointment time or a deadline date to schedule the appointment.
 The resident is responsible for making an appointment and meeting with the Resident Director or designee by the stated deadline.
 If the resident fails to meet with the Resident Director or designee by the stated deadline, a decision and potential sanction regarding the resident’s involvement may be made based on the available information without the benefit of their input as stated in the Student Guide.